mac999/ISO19166-B2GM/README.md

-# ISO 19166 B2GM — BIM to GIS conceptual Mapping
+# ISO 19166 B2GM — BIM to GIS conceptual Mapping Tool

 An implementation of the [ISO/TS 19166 B2GM](https://www.iso.org/standard/90943.html?__cf_chl_f_tk=kQzk7Sv.wtD0SW3l3_Je9LoXWNXBhLEQEXA6Hk0pKfI-1783160263-1.0.1.1-62DOANOnXh6FQ5oxYhj0y2uqeMqNkTNrxb_9_RSg8tY) conceptual framework: mapping a BIM model (IFC) into a GIS model (CityGML) through four well-defined stages.
 In fact, I thought there were issues with practical application because standards like ISO often only have standard documents without providing tools.
 Taking this into consideration, I plan to continue updating it whenever I have time.

 <p align="center">
  <img src="./doc/fig6.png" height="150"></img>
 </p>

+If you are interested in this project, please fork and join.

 ```
  IFC (BIM)  ──►  PD  ──►  CM  ──►  EM  ──►  LM  ──►  CityGML (GIS)